-As an international corporate group, we have a duty to respect human rights worldwide within our sphere of influence and to ensure that they are not compromised by our business activities.
-Upholding human rights is indispensable and non-negotiable for us, which is why we also expect our business partners to guarantee that human rights are respected.
-By meeting our human rights due diligence obligations, we fulfill our social responsibility and secure our social license to operate.
-At the same time, this helps us to remain competitive over the long term.
+As an international corporate group, we have a duty to respect human rights worldwide within our sphere of influence and to ensure that our business activities do not infringe upon them.
+By fulfilling our human rights due diligence obligations, we meet the increasing expectations of our shareholders.
+This enables us to remain competitive over the long term.

 Our approach to human rights due diligence

-We view human rights due diligence as a continuous process, which we constantly adapt and improve.
-We closely monitor regulatory developments – for example, the National Action Plan (NAP) on Business and Human Rights of the German federal government on the implementation of the UN Guiding Principles and the planned EU directive on human rights due diligence.
-Regulations such as these prompt us to continually review our approach to human rights due diligence.
+We view our human rights due diligence as a continuous process, which we constantly adapt and improve.
+This also prompts us to continually review our approach.
+We closely monitor regulatory developments – for example, the German Supply Chain Due Diligence Act and the planned EU directive on human rights due diligence.

-Our Executive Board has ultimate responsibility for human rights within our organization.
+Our Executive Board has ultimate responsibility for human rights within our sphere of influence.
 The Executive Board exercises this responsibility by requiring our Managing Directors to comply with human rights.

-Our Group Corporate Sustainability (CS) unit is responsible for coordinating all human rights due diligence activities and processes.
-Specific need for action, progress and measures are regularly discussed at CS Committee meetings.
-The persons responsible for these issues in the respective Group functions, business sectors and local units implement the measures decided.
+Our Group Corporate Sustainability unit is responsible for coordinating all human rights due diligence activities.
+The persons responsible for these issues in the respective Group functions, business sectors and local units implement the specific measures, for instance by integrating human rights due diligence into existing processes.

 Within the German Global Compact Network, we are a member of the Business & Human Rights Peer Learning Group, a working group in which we engage in dialogue with other companies to discuss challenges, current issues, experiences and successful approaches in exercising human rights due diligence.

-The charter interlinks and complements our existing rules and regulations pertaining to human rights, including, for example, our Code of Conduct, Social and Labor Standards Policy, EHS Policy (Group Environment, Health and Safety Policy), Responsible Sourcing Principles as well as the Charter on Access to Health in Developing Countries.
+The charter interlinks and complements our existing rules and regulations pertaining to human rights, including our Code of Conduct, Social and Labor Standards Policy, EHS Policy (Corporate Environment, Health and Safety Policy), Responsible Sourcing Principles, Responsible Minerals Sourcing Charter, and the Charter on Access to Health in Developing Countries.
 Our standards cover a broad range of topics related to human rights.
-These include, for instance, product safety, occupational health and safety, equal opportunity, fair pay, freedom of association and collective bargaining as well as the exclusion of child labor.
+These include, for instance, product safety, occupational health and safety, equal opportunity, fair pay, freedom of association and collective bargaining as well as the exclusion of child and forced labor.

 Identifying actual and potential impacts on human rights

 We perform risk assessments to understand the potential impacts our operations and business relationships could have on human rights.
 For instance, we investigate human rights risks at our sites as well as risks related to product and service sourcing.
-The following risk assessments enable us to derive the corresponding strategies and measures:
+These risk assessments enable us to derive the corresponding strategies and measures.

 Measures to protect human rights